 In Japan, he was assigned to Fukuoka #17 which was considered the worst of the Japanese POW camps.
 The barracks for the POWs at the camp were 20 feet wide by 120 feet long.
 Each one was divided into ten rooms which were shared by four to six POWs each.

 The POWs worked in a condemned coal mine.
 They worked bent over since they were taller than the average Japanese miner.
 At the mine, each prisoner was expected to load three cars of coal a day.
 The POWs worked 12 hour work days in areas of the mine which had cracks in the ceiling indicating a cave-in might take place.
 One was known as the “hotbox” because of its temperatures.
 To get out of working, the POWs would intentionally have their arms broken by another POW.

 Daily meals consisted of seven spoonfuls of water and one fourth a cup of very poor quality watery rice a day.
 To supplement their diets, the prisoners also ate dog meat, radishes, potato greens, and seaweed.
 To get a meal, when entering the food line, the POWs had to shout out their number, in Japanese, and another man would put a nail in a hole opposite the man’s number on the board.
-The nails remained in the board until all the POWs had been fed.
+The nails remained in the holes in the board until all the POWs had been fed. when they were removed.